lklok66/ice/cs/demo/Ice/sl/hello/README.txt

 * The web server should serve the policy file on standard port 80.

-* If you don't have IIS installed on Windows 7, follow the instructions in the next page.
+* If you do not have IIS installed on Windows 7, follow the instructions on this page:

   http://technet.microsoft.com/en-us/library/cc731911.aspx